getodk/central-backend/docs/api.md

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.

 + Response 200 (application/json)
     + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+## › Form Assignments [/v1/projects/{projectId}/forms/{xmlFormId}/assignments]

+_(introduced: version 0.7)_

+There are multiple Assignments resources.
+This one, specific to the Form it is nested within, only governs Role assignments to that Form.
+Assigning an Actor a Role that grants, for example, a verb `submission.create`, allows that Actor to create a submission to this Form alone.
+It is also possible to assign umbrella rights to a whole Project and therefore all Forms within it: see the [Project Assignments resource](/reference/project-management/project-assignments) for information about this.

+The [sitewide Assignments resource](/reference/accounts-and-users/assignments), at the API root, manages Role assignments for all objects across the server.
+Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.

+There are only one set of Roles, applicable to either scenario.
+There are not a separate set of Roles used only upon Projects or Forms.

++ Parameters
+    + projectId: `2` (number, required) - The numeric ID of the Project
+    + xmlFormId: `simple` (string, required) - The friendly name of this form.
+It is given by the `<title>` in the XForms XML definition.

+### Listing all Form Assignments [GET]

+This will list every assignment upon this Form, in the form of `actorId`/`roleId` pairs.

+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to expand the `actorId` into a full `actor` objects.
+The Role reference remains a numeric ID.

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (array[Assignment])

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (array[Extended Assignment])

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Listing all Actors assigned some Form Role [GET /v1/projects/{projectId}/forms/{xmlFormId}/assignments/{roleId}]

+Given a `roleId`, which may be a numeric ID or a string role `system` name, this endpoint lists all `Actors` that have been assigned that Role upon this particular Form.

++ Parameters
+    + roleId: `manager` (string, required) - Typically the integer ID of the `Role`.
+You may also supply the Role `system` name if it has one.

++ Response 200 (application/json)
+    + Attributes (array[Actor])

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Assigning an Actor to a Form Role [POST /v1/projects/{projectId}/forms/{xmlFormId}/assignments/{roleId}/{actorId}]

+Given a `roleId`, which may be a numeric ID or a string role `system` name, and a numeric `actorId`, assigns that Role to that Actor for this particular Form.

+No `POST` body data is required, and if provided it will be ignored.

++ Parameters
+    + roleId: `manager` (string, required) - Typically the integer ID of the `Role`.
+You may also supply the Role `system` name if it has one.
+    + actorId: `14` (number, required) - The integer ID of the `Actor`.

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Revoking a Form Role Assignment from an Actor [DELETE /v1/projects/{projectId}/forms/{xmlFormId}/assignments/{roleId}/{actorId}]

+Given a `roleId`, which may be a numeric ID or a string role `system` name, and a numeric `actorId`, unassigns that Role from that Actor for this particular Form.

++ Parameters
+    + roleId: `manager` (string, required) - Typically the integer ID of the `Role`.
+You may also supply the Role `system` name if it has one.
+    + actorId: `14` (number, required) - The integer ID of the `Actor`.

++ Response 200 (application/json)
+    + Attributes (Success)